Sarasgad: History

 It was one of the forts which was captured by Malik Ahmad Nizam Shah I of Ahmednagar in his konkan campaigns in 1485.
 Shivaji Maharaj gave 2000 hones (golden coin used as currency during Shivaji Maharaj's time) for repairing the fortifications of this fort.
-After the victory over Vasai, Chimaji Appa donated a Portuguese bell to the Ballleshwar temple which he had brought from Vasai in 1739.
+After the victory over Vasai, Chimaji Appa donated a Portuguese bell to the Ballaleshwar temple which he had brought from Vasai in 1739.
 Till independence, this fort was in Bhor princely state.

 Nearby

 Among the Ashtavinayakas, Ballaleshwar at Pali is the only Ganesha who is famous by the name of his devotee and who is dressed up as a Brahmin.
 This place is nestled between the fort Sarasgad and Amba River.